 DRIVEW' AYS

 General Standards.
-Driveways into lots shall have proper grade and alignment for safe and convenient access and shall be suitable for access by emergency vehicles and shall meet the following standards and requirements:
+Driveways into lots shall have proper grade and alignment for safe and convenient access, They shall be suitable for access by emergency vehicles and must meet the following standards and requirements:

 The transition grades and sight lines at the intersection of the driveway and street shall be designed to provide safe and convenient access.
 The maximum grade for the first 30' of the driveway shall not exceed 4%.
-The intersection shall be designed to conform to the standard cross section for a street as specified in these Regulations or the Town Road Ordinance.
+The intersection shall be designed to conform to the standard cross section for a street as specified in these Regulations AND the Town Road Ordinance.

 The location of the entire length of the driveway shall be shown on the Subdivision Site Development Plan.

 The maximum grade of the driveway shall be 12% outside of the area of intersection with the street.
 A grade of up to 15% may be permitted for a length of not more than 100'.
+Driveway profiles may be requested by the Commission to ensure compliance.

-For driveways in excess of200' in length the Commission may require pull-off areas which will permit two vehicles to pass.
-A pull-off or parking area located at or near the intersection of the driveway with the Town road may be required for steep or long driveways.
-A turnaround area suitable for emergency vehicles shall be located at or near the end of the driveway.
+2.13.5 For driveways in excess of 200' in length pull-off areas which will permit two vehicles to pass are required.
+A turnaround area suitable for emergency vehicles shall be located near the proposed building site of the primary residence.

-For driveways with a grade in excess of l 0% or a length in excess of 200' the Commission may require a detailed construction and drainage plan prepared by a professional engineer.
+For driveways with a grade in excess of l 0% or a length in excess of 200' the Commission shall require a detailed stormwater management plan prepared by a professional engineer in accordance with the Town of Morris LID Requirements.

-The portions of a driveway with a grade of I 0% shall be paved.
+Portions of a driveway with a grade of I 0% shall be paved.
+Driveway profiles prepared by a PE may be requested by the Commission to confirm compliance.

 FLOOD HAZARD AREA REGULATIONS